-- 1. All scuba participants must submit a current (within one year) BSA Annual Health and Medical Record.
+- 1. All scuba participants must submit a current (within one year) Annual Health and Medical Record.
 In addition, all scuba participants must submit a current (within one year) medical statement approved by the Recreational Scuba Training Council (RSTC).
-Each scuba training agency recognized by the BSA requires a specific health history form prior to enrollment in a certification program.
-The BSA requires review and approval of the completed form by a physician even if the scuba agency itself does not require physician approval.
+Each scuba training agency recognized by Scouting America requires a specific health history form prior to enrollment in a certification program.
+Scouting America requires review and approval of the completed form by a physician even if the scuba agency itself does not require physician approval.
 Various risk factors identified on the forms may exclude a person from scuba training, either temporarily or permanently.
 Risk factors include but are not limited to ear and sinus problems, recent surgery, spontaneous pneumothorax, asthma or reactive airway disease (RAD), seizure disorders, diabetes, leukemia, sickle-cell disorder, pregnancy, panic disorders, and active psychosis. - 2.
-The divemaster or instructor supervising the program must review the BSA annual health and medical record and the RSTC Diver Medical Participant Questionnaire and evaluate risk conditions using medical standards consistent with those used by their certifying agency and the BSA, whichever is more stringent.
-Either the divemaster/instructor or the camp health officer may disapprove a participant for a scuba activity but only the divemaster/instructor may approve a participant for a scuba activity.
+The divermaster or instructor supervising the program must review the Scouting America annual health and medical record and the RSTC Diver Medical Participant Questionnaire and evaluate risk conditions using medical standards consistent with those used by their certifying agency and Scouting America, whichever is more stringent.
+Either the divermaster/instructor or the camp health officer may disapprove a participant for a scuba activity but only the divermaster/instructor may approve a participant for a scuba activity.
 Scuba diving is prohibited for people with the following conditions: - a.
-Participants with a history of seizures or epilepsy unless allowed under the BSA Scuba Policy. - Individuals with diabetes or similar conditions, unless well-controlled and allowed under the BSA Scuba Policy. - c.
-History of asthma or RAD unless resolution is confirmed in accordance with the BSA Scuba Policy.
+Participants with a history of seizures or epilepsy unless allowed under Scouting America Scuba Policy. - Individuals with diabetes or similar conditions, unless well-controlled and allowed under Scouting America Scuba Policy. - c.
+History of asthma or RAD unless resolution is confirmed in accordance with Scouting America Scuba Policy.

 - d.
-Participants with ADD, ADHD, anxiety and depression, or related conditions requiring any medication unless allowed under the BSA Scuba Policy. - e.
+Participants with ADD, ADHD, anxiety and depression, or related conditions requiring any medication unless allowed under the Scuba Policy. - e.
 Any person with conditions listed as "severe" by the Undersea and Hyperbaric Medical Society. - D. Risk Management.
-Councils contracting a vendor to conduct scuba operations have an annual Letter of Agreement with Facility outlining requirements found in BSA Scuba Policy and Standards PS-203. - 1.
-The annual letter of agreement must meet BSA minimum requirements. - 2.
-The annual letter of agreement must be specifically approved by the council's enterprise risk management committee consistent with Standard PD-112. - 3.
-Local council programs may not compress or sell air for scuba use, or sell, rent, or loan scuba equipment (scuba cylinders, regulators, gauges, dive computers, weights, or BCDs) All air and equipment for local council program use must be obtained from professional sources (dive stores, resorts, dive boats, etc.) affiliated with a scuba agency recognized by the BSA.
+Councils contracting a vendor to conduct scuba operations have an annual Letter of Agreement with Facility outlining requirements found in Scuba Policy and Standards PS-203. - 1.
+The annual letter of agreement must meet Scouting America minimum requirements. - The annual letter of agreement must be specifically approved by the council's enterprise risk management committee consistent with Standard PD-112. - 3.
+Local council programs may not compress or sell air for scuba use, or sell, rent, or loan scuba equipment (scuba cylinders, regulators, gauges, dive computers, weights, or BCDs) All air and equipment for local council program use must be obtained from professional sources (dive stores, resorts, dive boats, etc.) affiliated with a scuba agency recognized by Scouting America.
 Use of personal air or equipment is not authorized.